alphagov/email-alert-api/docs/api.md

 Returns a 403 if the account's email address is not verified.

-Returns a 404 if there is no matching subscriber.

-The 403, 404, and 200 responses may optionally have a `govuk_account_session` response field, which should replace the value in the user's session.
+The 403 and 200 responses may optionally have a `govuk_account_session` response field, which should replace the value in the user's session.